pushfoo/obsidian-runny/README.md

 1. The override flag is `--break-system-packages` for a reason
 2. The `apt` package manager relies on the "system" Python install
-3. If you break system Python, you break `apt`
+3. If you break system Python, you also break:
-   * Reinstalling can be faster
-   * Fixing it can be a pain otherwise
+   * `apt` (can't install software)
+   * network utilities (not always, but it hurts)

+Reinstalling is often faster than manually fixing the issues, but it is also no fun.

 #### Ok, what should I use then?